 Amin Al-Sarraf is a passionate and pragmatic advocate.
-As a Senior Associate in Glaser Weil’s Litigation Department, Mr. Al-Sarraf has represented major corporations, small businesses, government agencies and individuals in a wide variety of civil disputes and at every stage of litigation.
+As a Partner in Glaser Weil’s Litigation Department, Mr. Al-Sarraf has represented major corporations, small businesses, government agencies and individuals in a wide variety of civil disputes and at every stage of litigation.
 Having first- and co-chaired more than a half-dozen bench and jury trials, Mr. Al-Sarraf has significant courtroom experience and is particularly skilled at analyzing and communicating complex facts and legal arguments in an effective and straightforward manner.

 In addition to his civil litigation practice, Mr. Al-Sarraf is also committed to his pro bono practice.
 He is a co-founder and co-chair of Glaser Weil’s Pro Bono Committee, which works closely with local public interest organizations to provide pro bono assistance in domestic violence and immigration cases, primarily, and at numerous legal clinics throughout Los Angeles.